nik312123/geocomputing-resources-script/README.md

 ## Running GitHub ssh key setup script

-Note: This script can be run on macOS or Windows (via Git Bash).
+Note: This script can be run on macOS or Ubuntu (including Ubuntu via WSL on Windows).

 To run the aforementioned installation script, you may run the following: